openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/data/custom_data.md

 ### With Only Normal Images

 There are certain cases where we only have normal images in our dataset but would like to train a segmentation model.
+This could be done in two ways:

+- Train the model and skip the validation and test steps, as we do not have abnormal images to validate and test the model on, or
-Anomalib provides synthetic anomaly generation capabilities to create abnormal images from normal images.
-We could use the [Folder](../../reference/data/image/folder.md) datamodule to train a model on this dataset.
+- Use the synthetic anomaly generation feature to create abnormal images from normal images, and perform the validation and test steps.

+We will show how to do both.

+#### Without Validation and Testing

+Here we will create a custom datamodule with only normal images and train an unsupervised model on this dataset.
+We will skip the validation and test steps as we do not have abnormal images to validate and test the model on.

 :::::{dropdown} Code Syntax
 :icon: code